 Flinders Ranges, South Australia

-Set aside at least a few days to explore the different areas of the Flinders Ranges.
+If you’re planning on travelling to South Australia, set aside at least a few days to explore the different areas of the Flinders Ranges.
 Some must-sees to have on your radar include:

 - Wilpena Pound: This is a natural amphitheatre that stretches for an impressive 17 kilometres long by eight kilometres wide.
-It’s surrounded by mountain peaks and has several bushwalks, ranging from 90 minutes to several days long. “[Wilpena Pound is] one of the most unique geological structures in the world.
-Hiking through the Pound and up its many peaks… is utterly rewarding with some of the most spectacular views in the world,” David says.
+It’s surrounded by mountain peaks and has several bushwalks, ranging from 90 minutes to several days long.

 - Mount Remarkable: Spend a day trekking the 14-kilometre-long Mount Remarkable Summit Hike to reach the top of the 961-metre-tall mountain.
 The view you’ll get from the top makes the long walk well worth it.